dvhrstic/data_engineering/README-dataset.md

 # About Datasets

 This is a description of all the 3 datasets obtained for each of the three tasks.
-In order to see the implemented solutions with detailed explanations for each step please look at `.ipynb` file.
+In order to see the implemented solutions with detailed explanations for each step please look at `code.ipynb` file.

 ### Description of the data

 Every dataset is a `.csv` file in a table format.
 Depending on a task each table has its own columns with corresponding values.
-You also have to brief about the naming convention of the files in different directories.

 ```
 results/
   - broadcast_right.csv
   - product_user_count.csv
-  -
+  - users_per_genre_hour.csv

 ```
-The columns names in this dataset are stated bellow with following datatype values:
 #### Task 1 - task1_broadcast_right.csv
+This data has information regarding the sales and rentals broadcast rights.
+It is obtained by joining the `whatson` and `started_streams` data with a joint condition of having the same identifier for a title and country.
+The product types are `tvod` and `svod`.
+Also, only the dates from `started_streams` being inside `broadcast_right` period from `whatson` are selected.
 ```
 dt - date originating from started_streams data : DATE [YYYY-MM-DD]
 time - time of user viewing a title from started_streams data : DATE [HH:MM:SS]